Scoring scholarships for sports medicine can help future healthcare practitioners afford at least four years of higher education.

 Deadline: May 15th

-Every May, the ACSM’s New England Chapter delivers five outstanding sports medicine scholarships for $500 to $1,000, including the Mark Connolly Memorial Masters Scholarship.
-Current graduate members who are studying exercise science or sports medicine at accredited four-year universities in Maine, New Hampshire, Vermont, Massachusetts, Connecticut, and Rhode Island may apply.
-Selection is based upon academic excellence with a minimum 3.3 GPA, professional work experience, leadership potential, and two recommendations.
+Every May, the ACSM’s New England Chapter delivers five outstanding sports medicine scholarships for $500 to $1,000.
+These include the Mark Connolly Memorial Masters Scholarship.
+Applicants should be current graduate members who are studying exercise science or sports medicine.
+They must be at accredited four-year universities in:

 Contact